Beuron school

-The Beuron art school was founded by a confederation of Benedictine monks in Germany in the late 19th century.
+The Beuron school was an art movement founded by a confederation of Benedictine monks in Germany in the late 19th century.

 Notables

-In addition to the first abbot of Beuron Archabbey, Maurus Wolter (died 1890), who founded the monastery with his brother Placidus in 1863, the early leaders of the artistic school were Father Desiderius Lenz (1832–1928) and Gabriel Wuger (1829-1892).
+In addition to the first abbot of Beuron Archabbey, Maurus Wolter (died 1890), who founded the monastery with his brother Placidus in 1863, the early leaders of the artistic school were Father Desiderius Lenz (1832–1928) and Gabriel Wuger (1829–1892).
 Several Benedictine artists worked within the school, including Jan Verkade.

 Principles

 Beuronese art is principally known for its murals with "muted, tranquil and seemingly mysterious colouring".
 Though several different principles were in competition to form the canon for the school, "[t]he most significant principle or canon of the Beuronese school is the role which geometry played in determining proportions."
 Lenz elaborated the philosophy and canon of a new artistic direction, which was based on the elements of ancient Egyptian, Greek, Roman, Byzantine and early Christian art.
 Some of the other principles that Lenz used to define the Beuronese style include: